Some hyperbolicity revisited and robust transitivity: Introduction

 We remark that in the theorem above $E^c_A$ is strictly hyperbolic but the proof for the case where $E^c_A$ is entirely contracting or expanding works as well.
 In these last cases, the result is basically contained in \cite{PuSa} with the difference of dealing with the minimality of the strong unstable foliation instead of transitivity.

 Let us mention that in his PhD thesis R. Potrie \cite{Po} (page 152) constructed a $C^1$ robustly transitive example on $\T^3$ but in this case, the example's dominated splitting is not coherent with its Anosov part, although the definition of partial hyperbolicity here is a bit different.
 Recently P. Carrasco and D. Obata showed in \cite{CaOb} that the example introduced in \cite{BC} is $C^1$ robustly transitive.
 This example although it is a skew product on $\T^4$, it has the particularity of having mixed behaviour on the center (which is two-dimensional) and therefore makes it a new example.
 The authors mention in the paper that their example can't have the SH Property (the original version).
 However, it follows directly from the calculations in their article, that the example has the SH-Saddle property.
+Therefore, at the moment every known example of $C^1$ robustly transitive partially hyperbolic diffeomorphism verifies the SH-Saddle property of some index.

+Besides the examples in the Theorem \ref{teoejemixed}, we also present two additional examples of $C^1$ robustly transitive partially hyperbolic diffeomorphisms.
+These examples are in a sense similar to the ones in Theorem \ref{teoejemixed} but with a different flavor.
+The first one has the particularity of being symplectic and it has the SH-Saddle property.
+Recall that the original SH property is incompatible with being symplectic, so this example shows that SH-Saddle property is useful in the symplectic context.
+The second example is different to the last ones since the set of points of the manifolds where hyperbolicity fails is not localized in small neighborhoods of fixed points.

+Finally let us mention that the \textit{robust} minimality of the strong foliations, which is the main purpose of the original SH definition in \cite{PuSa}, is out of reach, since the same strategy Pujals and Sambarino made is not adaptable to the saddle case, and some new approach is needed.
+In fact, just the minimality of the strong foliations for a DA diffeomorphism, like the ones in Theorem \ref{teoejemixed}, is not easy to get, since even for true Anosov diffeomorphisms this is a very difficult problem.
+Recently it was announced by Avila-Crovisier-Eskin-Potrie-Wilkinson-Zhang that $\mathcal{W}^{uu}$ is minimal for every $C^{1+\alpha}$ Anosov diffeomorphism of $\T^3$.

+We end this introduction by presenting a few questions that at the moment we don't know the answers. \,

+\textbf{Question 1.} \textit{Is it possible to obtain a criterion for the $C^1$ robust minimality of the strong foliations in the SH-Saddle case, as the one obtained by Pujals and Sambarino in \cite{PuSa}?} \,